jankais3r/RelativityOne-Bookmarklets/README.md

 ### Show Audit
-Open a new window with an Audit Log of the currently displayed object.
+Opens a new window with an Audit Log of the currently displayed object.
 Useful for tracking down changes made to Saved Searches, Folders, or similar objects.
+Simply run this bookmarklet while having the results of a saved search, folder, or any other object loaded.
 ```js
 let host = window.top.location.host;
 let urlparams = new URLSearchParams(window.top.location.search);